pioneeru/openldap4waiops/README.md

 oc edit NOI/evtmanager -n waiops
 ```

-where `eventmanager` is a name of NOI instance and `waiops` is a namespace where it is installed.
-The mode should be changed from "standalone" to "proxy" as below (only "mode" matters, other parameters can be left as they're):
+where `evtmanager` is a name of NOI instance and `waiops` is a namespace where it is installed.
+The mode should be changed from "standalone" to "proxy" as below:

 ``` yaml
 ...